Budgeting for your patient involvement

 Payment for involvement activities

 For certain involvement opportunities, it is best practive to offer a payment or honorarium to people who are actively involved in shaping your work.
 The involvement opportunities where payment would be offered can include interviews, focus groups, patient representatives and patient advisory panels.

 The usual rate of payment for Cancer Research UK patient involvement activities are:

 - £80 per day (where more than 4 hours is contributed)

 - £50 per half day (where 2-4 hours is contributed)

-- £30 for up to 2 hours (including breaks and social time)
+- £30 20 minutes up to 2 hours (including breaks and social time)

 You should also consider payment if a significant amount of time has been spent preparing for your involvement activity.

 Many of Cancer Research UK’s funding schemes cover the patient involvement expenses you outline in your application budget.
 We do know that there’s value in involving patients before you’ve applied or received funding.
 Some organisations will provide funding to allow you to involve patients in these early stages of your research.